Are you responsible for your exhibition plan?

 You can see that there are a lot of things for you to take care of.
 Our advice is to use the planning tool we’ve provided with this guide and choose an exhibition stand contractor that offers an in-house project management service.

 As we said, exhibition planning is not a linear process.
 Several steps and entire stages overlap for the final three months before the event.
-To keep on track of everything you simply download and use the guide located at the top of this page.
+To keep on track of everything you simply download and use the trade show checklist plan located at the top of this page.

 The venue arrangements are where a lot of exhibitors start to get lost.
 Booking your floor space was the easy part, around three months before your show you are going to want to start completing the venue requirements.